Recent Sales & Area Price Averages are TWO of MANY Factors That Evaluate Price and Value

 - What cultural attractions are there in the area?
 Sometimes a theatre or movie theatre can transform a neighborhood.
 Multiple cultural attractions are even better.

-- Transportation: is it easy and simple?
+- Transportation: is it easy and straightforward?
 Is it safe?
 Are there public transportation options?
 Is there sufficient parking?

 - Economics: What is the strength of the local economy?
 How diversified is the economy?
 Is it reliant on one big employer (risky)?
 What are the unemployment numbers and how consistent are they?